Browse Journals and Peer-Reviewed Series

-Energy Studies Review, a publication of McMaster University, is an applied energy policy journal published in Canada.
+Energy Studies Review, a publication of the DeGroote School of Business, McMaster University, is an applied energy policy journal published in Canada.

 An interdisciplinary journal for energy analysts (published first in 1988), Energy Studies Review's major themes include energy policy, energy and the environment, energy technology, social impacts of energy utilization and surveys of experimental and theoretical approaches.

 We also publish special issues devoted to specialized topics emerging from conferences or workshops devoted to particular themes.
 Articles in both English and French are welcome.